Jade-Ray/PyTorch_experiment/ExtendOperate/README.md

 - Model Optimization

   - `ProfilerAPIusage.py` : Introduce Pytorch Profiler API operation and improve memory and time with a custom net module in example

+  - `ProfilerWithTensorboard.py` : Add profiler information with ResNet18 on FashionMNIST dataset to TensorBoard